 Increasing demand for corporate digital strategies

-Many companies are undergoing a digital disruption of their business models, as firms try and break down the barriers that exist within their organisations that prevent strategy from being executed effectively.
+Many companies are undergoing a digital disruption of their business models, as firms try and break down the barriers that exist within their organizations that prevent strategy from being executed effectively.

 In fact, the demand for Chief Digital Officers (CDO) who can fill this position has grown dramatically in recent years.
 By the end of this year, the number of global CDOs is expected to have doubled the number in 2013, according to research from the CDO Club.

 Retail, cosmetics and the food and beverage industries are all also beginning to hire executives who can handle this data.
-This suggests that there is a considerable range of organisations that are now pursuing new opportunities in their organisational management.
+This suggests that there is a considerable range of organizations that are now pursuing new opportunities in their organizational management.